The Various Alcohol & Drug Related Prohibitions and Suspensions

 Immediate Roadside Prohibitions (IRPs) – 3, 7, 30 and 90 Days

-If a peace officer suspects you are impaired by alcohol while having the care or control of a motor vehicle they can request you provide a sample of your breath into an Approved Screening Device (ASD) to measure your blood alcohol content.
-The officer is required to offer you a second opportunity to provide a sample of your breath into a different ASD – if the results differ, the lower of the two results will prevail.
+If a peace officer suspects you are affected by alcohol while having the care or control of a motor vehicle they can demand you provide a sample of your breath into an Approved Screening Device (ASD) to measure your BAC.
+If the officer intends to issue a IRP then the officer is required to offer you a second opportunity to provide a sample of your breath into a different ASD – if the results differ, the lower of the two results will prevail.

-If the device reads WARN (Your breath sample contains a BAC of not less than 0.05) police will:
+If the device reads WARN (Your breath sample contains a BAC of not less than 0.05) police may:

 - Seize your driver’s licence